Fraunhofer-AISEC/trusted-connector/README.md

 * Data flow- and data usage control
 * An Apache Camel component for secure communication and remote attestation between Connectors.

-The _Trusted Connector_ has acquired the IDS_ready label.
+The _Trusted Connector_ has acquired the IDS_ready label. _Trusted Connector_ is a composite of the Core Container and the overall system.
+Please see the online documentation for details.

 ![IDS_ready](https://github.com/industrial-data-space/trusted-connector-documentation/blob/master/docs/assets/img/IDS-ready-component.jpg?raw=true)